FEATURE · SEISMOLOGY · APRIL 19, 2026

 What We Still Cannot Do

-We cannot say whether the M6.0 and M5.9 ruptured the same fault patch or adjacent ones without a focal-mechanism solution and slip inversion, which are beyond the scope of catalog-level analysis.
+We cannot say whether the M6.0 and M5.9 ruptured the same fault patch or adjacent ones — that needs a focal-mechanism solution and slip inversion, beyond catalog-level analysis, and the ~tens-of-km location scatter means even the pair's separation isn't pinned down.
 We cannot forecast whether more doublet-range events are imminent.
-We can say that the pair is statistically inconsistent with a standard mainshock-aftershock sequence, and that three independent networks agree on the magnitudes within 0.03 units.
+We can say that the pair is statistically inconsistent with a standard mainshock-aftershock sequence, and that the independent networks agree on the magnitudes to within 0.03 units.

 Reproducibility